foliea/docker-example/README.md

 A dummy hello world example written in `go` running inside a [Docker](http://www.docker.com) container.

-This served as an example for my talk *Introduction to containers and docker* at [Golang Paris Meetup](http://www.meetup.com/Golang-Paris/events/219534237/).
+This served as an example for my talk *Introduction to containers and Docker* at [Golang Paris Meetup](http://www.meetup.com/Golang-Paris/events/219534237/).

 ## Usage